Diploma of Business Subject Units

 When you have completed this unit, you are expected to be able to:

-3. Demonstrate an introductory understanding of the concepts of finance in
+1. Demonstrate a basic understanding of the fundamental concepts of finance

 Description

-This unit is designed to introduce accounting principles and practice for decision making in business environment.
+This unit is designed to introduce accounting principles and practice for decision making in a business environment.

 Prerequisites